sciZer0/newdiscoveries/a/README.md

 But in this wrong "official" formula for Work and Energy:

-the Inertial Distance (D2) is errornly included in the calculation and hence errornly increases the wrongly calculated Work (W) of Gravitational Force (F) during the 2nd second and therefore errornly increases the wrongly calculated Energy (E).
+the Inertial Distance (D2) is mistakenly included in the calculation and hence mistakenly increases the wrongly calculated Work (W) of Gravitational Force (F) during the 2nd second and therefore mistakenly increases the wrongly calculated Energy (E).

 It is important to understand that the same thing happens during every single second of the falling (please study the table above carefully)!